Let's Talk

 Team

-• Even the most exceptional individuals can’t cover all these bases, so solo founders are (usually) a red flag for us.
+Building companies that scale requires world-class execution on a wide range of disparate skills.
+Even the most exceptional individuals can't cover all these bases, so solo founders are a red flag for us.

 Opportunity

-• We love founders and want to help them in any way we can, but as fund managers we’re on the hook for producing returns: if we don’t believe an investment has a chance of returning the entire fund — with all the risk and dilution we’ve learned to expect along the way — we can’t make it, no matter how much we like you.
+We're on the hook for producing returns: if we don't believe an investment has a chance of returning the entire fund, we can't make it, no matter how much we like you.

-• Venture returns are driven by a small number of extraordinary companies — those that come to dominate the category of opportunity they choose to attack.
-We’re drawn to founders that show they understand this — both in the opportunities they pursue, and in the way they pursue them.
+Returns are driven by a small number of extraordinary companies — those that come to dominate the opportunity they choose to attack.
+We're drawn to founders that understand this — both in the opportunities they pursue, and in the way they pursue them.

 Stage

-• We typically invest $750K-$1.5M in a company’s first fundraise of $1M-$3M.
-We reserve for follow-on, and will support our successful investments up to a self-imposed limit of 10% of total fund capital.
+We like to be the first institutional check into a company, and to own enough that it matters to our returns, usually at least 10%.
+We typically invest $1-1.5M in a company's first fundraise of $1M-$3M.
+We reserve for follow-on, and will support our successful investments up to 10% of total fund capital.

-• Sometimes we invest by ourselves, but we also like to work with other professional seed-stage investors who have complementary skills and networks, especially out-of-region funds who share our conviction in the Pacific Northwest.
+Sometimes we invest by ourselves, but we like to work with other professional seed-stage investors who have complementary skills and networks, especially out-of-region funds who share our conviction about the Pacific Northwest.

-• Our mission is to help exceptional entrepreneurs navigate the often-rocky road from initial idea to a high-quality Series A, led by the most effective partner at the best VC firm for their specific opportunity.
-We don’t disappear after Series A, but if we’ve done our job right the new investors will be much better at helping you through that next stage of growth than we are.
+Our job is to help exceptional entrepreneurs navigate the winding road from founding to Series A. We don't disappear after the A, but if we've done our job right the new investors will be much better at helping you through that next stage of growth than we are.

 Geography

-• We’re based in Seattle and have a strong preference for companies located in Cascadia — from Portland, OR up through Vancouver, BC.
+We're based in Seattle and have a strong preference for companies located from Portland, OR up to Vancouver, BC.
 We know that globally significant public tech companies will continue to be built here and we want to help make that happen over and over again.

-• When we invest outside the region (which we do about 10% of the time), it’s usually because we had a prior relationship with the founders that allowed us to get to conviction about the team despite their remote location.
+When we invest outside the region (which we do rarely), it's usually because we had a prior relationship with the founders that allowed us to get to conviction about the team despite their location.

-• We believe that world-class companies can be built anywhere, but we also believe that most successful companies will ultimately need to raise from a major money center like the Bay Area or New York City.
-Helping our portfolio companies succeed with high-quality follow-on investors is a core part of our work.
+We believe that world-class companies can be built anywhere, but we also believe that most successful companies will ultimately raise from money centers like the Bay Area or New York City.
+Helping our portfolio companies succeed with high-quality follow-on investors is core to our work.